 - Thicken the curry: It is much easier to work with thickened curry so I highly suggest making it a day ahead of time and leaving it to cool and thicken overnight in the fridge (which is why leftovers are great).
 If your leftover curry is still loose, thicken it up by heating and simmering it over the stove until paste-like.

-- Thin out the edges: After rolling out the dough, use the rolling pin and/or fingers to pinch the edges thinner.
+- Rest the dough and thin out the edges: Resting allows the dough to relax and will be easier to shape.
+After rolling out the dough, use the rolling pin and/or fingers to pinch the edges thinner.
 It makes it easier to seal and the thicker base will hold the curry together.

 - Keep curry out of the edges: Once the curry touches the edges, it is almost impossible to keep sealed so this is VERY important.
 If you do have a bit of curry touching the edges, rip a small piece of dough off, cover the spot and knead it in and try to tightly pinch the dough together.
 Otherwise, I suggest baking the ones that are not properly sealed so that you don’t run into the problem of them exploding when frying.